jiholee7/Esep_Extra_Cred/README.md

 **1. How to run the code**

-Clone the repository and open in CLion (or any other IDE) Make sure a C++ compiler is on your device
+Clone the repository and open in CLion (or any other IDE).

+Make sure a C++ compiler is on your device.

-Go into the main.cpp code (where all the code for this assignment is located) Compile and run main.cpp
+Go into the main.cpp code (where all the code for this assignment is located).

+Compile and run main.cpp.

+Some Things to NOTE:

 As the instructions didn't mention requiring user input or menu system, the tests have been hard coded in the main function.